jamesdbloom/information-radiator/README.md

 Type: `String`
 Default value: ``

 This value specifies a simple field path to retrieve a value from a JSON response.
 The retrieved value is then displayed in the box representing the stage.
 When a stage fails then the previous successful value is also displayed in the box.
-Either path or expression can be used to retrieve a the value that is displayed, however if both are specified path will take precedence and expression will be ignored.
+Either *path* or *expression* can be used to retrieve a the value that is displayed, however if both are specified path will take precedence and expression will be ignored.

 #### groups[i].pipelines[i].stages[i].expression
 Type: `String`
 Default value: ``

 This value specifies a complex expression to retrieve one or more values from a JSON response.
 The expression can contain any string, where each *${...}* value is replace with the corresponding value read from the json.
 Nested *${...}* are not supported.
 The retrieved value is then displayed in the box representing the stage.
 When a stage fails then the previous successful value is also displayed in the box.
-Either path or expression can be used to retrieve a the value that is displayed, however if both are specified path will take precedence and expression will be ignored.
+Either *path* or *expression* can be used to retrieve a the value that is displayed, however if both are specified path will take precedence and expression will be ignored.

 #### groups[i].pipelines[i].stages[i].condition
 Type: `String`
 Default value: ``

 This value specifies a condition to determine whether a stage is passing or failing.
 The condition can be specified using either a path or expression and a value to match against.
-In addition to the condition specified a section will go orange if an empty body is received from the URL or red if an error state is returned such as 404, 500 or an illegally formatted response.
+In addition to the condition specified a section will go orange if an empty body is received from the url or red if an error state is returned such as 404, 500 or an illegally formatted response.

 #### groups[i].pipelines[i].stages[i].condition.path
 Type: `String`